 family visits, doctor visits, therapy visits as required by child’s needs.

 children are foster children?

-ages.
-Regardless of the physical and emotional problems
+in the educational system.
+Regardless of the physical and emotional problems with

 Do I need to

 You must have a telephone and be able to provide transportation.
 Foster parents

 must have phone service and telephone numbers, (land line or cell) that are accurate

 and unblocked.
 Foster parents must be available to receive telephone calls for possible

 Foster homes must have safely operating vehicles that are insured and large enough to

 transport the entire family.
 Foster children will need to be taken for visitation with